Skip to main content

 2. Creating the View Entity

-decorator to wrap the SQL query.
-Then, define columns and relationships using Contember's standard methods.
+Use the @c.View decorator to register the SQL string and define the associated fields using Contember's standard column and relation methods.

-View entities in Contember must hold the owning side of a relationship, so only oneHasOne
+View entities must hold the owning side of relationships.
+This means you can only use oneHasOne or manyHasOne relations within view entities.

 @c.View(`